-Figure 2: Model Responses to a Spending Shock Financed with Different Paths for Progressivity
+Figure 1: Spending Shock Financed with Different Paths for Progressivity: Fiscal Policy

-Note: Model impulse response to a government spending shock financed with progressive labor taxes.
-Impulse functions are computed for two paths of progressivity $\{\gamma_t\}$: constant progressivity and higher progressivity.
+Note: Model responses to a government spending shock financed with progressive labor taxes.
+Responses are computed for two paths of progressivity $\{\gamma_t\}$ : constant progressivity and higher progressivity.
+The top-left panel depicts the impulse response of government spending.
+The top-right panel depicts public debt as a ratio of steady-state GDP.
+The three bottom panels depict the average tax rates per income group.